mjumbewu/muralmapper/README.md

     couchapp push public

 Of course you can continue to add more deployment targets as you see fit, and give them whatever names you like.

+## The Twitter pollers

+The Python and Node.js twitter-poll modules are written to do different things.
+The Node one watches a Twitter account for new tweets, whereas the Python one searches for all tweets mentioning a keyword or keywords.
+Use the one that suits what you want to do.